 Biodiversity information is collated, analysed and monitored by Lancashire County Council.
+The most up to date information available was from the 2007-2008 monitoring period.

 (i) The priority habitats and species within Ribble Valley are set out in the Lancashire Biodiversity Action Plan.
-Lists of these can be seen in table 14 and 15.
+Lists of these can be seen in table 12 and 13.

-Table 14: Priority species present in Ribble Valley
+Table 12: Priority species present in Ribble Valley